-The case against Harvey Weinstein begins in court this week.
+Harvey Weinstein has been sentenced to 23 years in the maximum security Downstate Correctional Facility in Fishkill, New York.
 His actions were an abuse of power, as well as sexual abuse, says Charlotte Metcalf

 The backlash against the Me Too movement, against sexual harassment of women, continues growing.
 Oldies everywhere are grumbling about young women’s lack of grit in dealing with inappropriate sexual behaviour.
 Many are losing patience with the idea that a hand on the knee and clumsy attempts at a kiss in a corridor equate to traumas.
 After all, many women over 50, myself included, were once used to dealing with such occurrences on a daily basis.

 But for some people, the backlash against #MeToo has proved positively nasty.
 Lysette Anthony was one of the first actresses to speak out about being raped by Harvey Weinstein and I wrote about her ordeal in the Sunday Times.
 Both of us - but she far more than I - faced criticism and on-line ‘trolling’ for confusing rape with consent: Germaine Greer tweeted that any actress who opened her legs for career advancement should stop moaning.
 Many agreed with her.